baytmap/ExB-Widgets/eLocator/readme.md

-Here’s an updated README including your requested details about **coordinate types, examples, and WKIDs**:

----

 # Custom ArcGIS Experience Builder Widget – Locate Coordinates

 This widget allows users to **locate coordinates** on a map, supporting both: